 - General inspection of the eyes may suggest other conditions.
 For example, one eye larger than the other may indicate glaucoma.

 - Also at the 6- to 8-week examination, ask parents if they have any concerns about their child's vision.

-A specialist examination is indicated in babies who:
+A specialist examination is indicated:

 Some children are at particular risk of developing visual problems and should be subject to surveillance.
 These include children with: